tweag/asterius/asterius/nofib/README.md

 TODO: In GHC, spectral/secretary was actually disabled (because it required `random`).
 See if we wish to keep it or not.

+TODO: References to NoFibUtils might be broken right now, since folders were moved around and the symlinks will not work.

+TODO: smp seems to ignore some tests.
+Taken from its Makefile:

+  SUBDIRS = sieve callback001 callback002 threads001 threads003 threads006 threads007 chan
+  # Not a good benchmark, can go really slowly for random reasons:
+  #  threads002
+  OTHER_SUBDIRS = stm001 stm002 systolic tchan theads002 threads004 threads005

+TODO: Decide what should be done with /home/skull/tweag/asterius/asterius/nofib/smp/smpbench.sh

 # NoFib: Haskell Benchmark Suite